villeheikkila/tiralabra/docs/weekly_report_5.md

 ### What Will I Do Next?

+Add tests for individual parts of the code to see why the compression does work as expected.
-Add the missing tests, fix possible bugs, clean up the remaining files and large tests files.
+Fix possible bugs, clean up the remaining files and large tests files.
 Finish documentation

 ### LLM usage